 - “I could understand her frustration and see that she just wanted me to listen.”

 An interview is just one way to determine if someone has an innate sense of compassion to meet our needs.
 We hold several interviews with candidates in different settings on different days.
 We find that breaking the ice and getting people comfortable is one way to get a sense of their true selves.
-These are a few of our curated questions that talk about compassion:
+These are a few of our curated questions and prompts that talk about compassion:

 - Tell me about a time when you had to display a large amount of patience with a customer.